Roll out of bed and head straight out for a walk in the stunning Dales

 4. Follow this wall for a hundred metres or so to the stone bench where the wall turns and then as you begin the walk up the hill,across the road and follow the grassy path up between the spectacular gorse bushes that change colour with the seasons.

-5. At the top of the site you will find a shelter we have built in the style of a sheep fold, which you are welcome to rest at.
+5. At the top of the site you will find a shelter we have built in the style of a sheep fold, which all of our guests are welcome to rest at.
 From here, take in the stunning views over the Dales and also towards the North York Moors.
 You may spot York Minster from here, over 50 miles away!
 Saunter back along the top path with the meadow below you and reward yourself with the breathtaking views of the site itself and the rest of the Dales.

 WALK TWO: RIVER SWALE AND RICHMOND